- Great durability

-If you ever assemble pre-fabricated furniture or do any kind of DIY building or repair, you have likely used hex keys before.
-Hex keys (also known as Allen wrenches or Allen keys) are an essential tool for any DIY enthusiast or professional mechanic.
-They are used to drive bolts and screws with hexagonal sockets.
-An essential tool for working on bikes, go-karts, repairing electronics, furniture, and many other household projects.
+Hex keys, also known as Allen wrenches or Allen keys, are an essential tool for any DIY enthusiast or professional mechanic.
+They are used to drive bolts and screws with hexagonal sockets, and are commonly found in tool kits for working on bikes, go-karts, repairing electronics, furniture, and many other household projects.

 The box of the Bondhus 13189 metric set comes with the following: